VeraLIMS/Fundalyze/CONTRIBUTING.md

 # Contributing to Fundalyze

 Thank you for helping to improve Fundalyze!
-This guide walks through setting up a local development environment and the steps required to submit code.
+This document explains how to set up a development environment, follow the style rules and submit pull requests.

 ## Getting Started